YeetlePrime/hyprppuccin-dots/README.md

 Config can be found at `~/.config/swaylock/config`.

 ## TODOs
-- nvim filter find_files and make the filename truncate (is often too long)
 - nvim fix rename for supporting lsps
 - Add automatic dependency installation to the install script (at least for pacman packages)
 - Extend the waybar with some basic functionality (Bluetooth, Network, Screenshots, Hardware stats)